What are your priorities as a plan sponsor?

 Sponsors of ERISA-covered retirement plans have a duty to ensure that costs are reasonable relative to services provided.
-Though ERISA doesn’t require any particular schedule for evaluating costs relative to services, this duty is ongoing.
+Although ERISA doesn’t require any particular schedule for evaluating costs relative to services, this duty is ongoing.
 Most plan sponsors regularly review costs relative to benefits and services.
 Plan sponsors should consider fees, service provider costs, and service reviews part of their agenda in 2020.

 7 Use a compliance calendar

-- January 15—census data due
+- January 15—Census data due

-- February 15—compliance testing results due
+- February 15—Compliance testing results due

 - March 31—Form 5500 completion due

-- April 15—employer contribution funding deadline
+- April 15—Employer contribution funding deadline

 - July 31—Form 5500 filing deadline

-- September 30—Summary Annual Report distribution deadline
+- September 30—Summary annual report distribution deadline